ag-cpp/digikam/core/libs/video/qtav/README.md

 TODO:

-+ Use cmake to find DirectX dependencies (Windows only).
++ Use cmake to find DirectX dependencies (Native Windows only):
+  - xaudio2
+  - direct2d
+  - dxva
+  - d3d11va
+  - dsound
+  - gdiplus

-+ Use cmake to find CUDA Toolkit dependency.
++ Use cmake to find CUDA Toolkit dependencies.
-+ Port to FFMPEG 5.
++ Port to FFMPEG 5 API with backward compatibility.